CUT SOLAR COSTS BY 40% WITH THE 2026 FEDERAL TAX CREDIT

 Key Eligibility Criteria

-To qualify for the federal tax credit, the EV charger must meet a few key requirements to ensure both safety and proper use.
-These include:
+To qualify for the federal tax credit, your EV charger must meet the following requirements:

 Benefits for Homeowners and Businesses